 How to Edit/View Payroll Taxes & Forms

-The Payroll Tax Center will display as indicated below.
+The Payroll Settings will display as indicated below.
 Let’s discuss in detail what info you can find here.

-- Edit your tax setup – Make changes related to your FEIN #, State account number, tax forms you are required to file and your payment (deposit) schedule.
+- Federal tax info: Make changes related to your FEIN #, State account number, tax forms you are required to file, and your payment (deposit) schedule.